volkagames/envstruct/README.md

 ## Features

-Nested Structures: Parse environment variables into nested Rust structures.
+- Nested Structures: Parse environment variables into nested Rust structures.
-Custom Parsing: Create custom parsers for specialized types.
+- Custom Parsing: Create custom parsers for specialized types.
-Prefix Support: Seamlessly handle environment variables with a common prefix.
+- Prefix Support: Seamlessly handle environment variables with a common prefix.
-Default Values: Set default values for environment variables when they aren't provided.
+- Default Values: Set default values for environment variables when they aren't provided.
-Error Handling: Receive detailed error messages to troubleshoot environment configuration issues effectively.
+- Error Handling: Receive detailed error messages to troubleshoot environment configuration issues effectively.
-Testing: benefit from a well-tested library with numerous test cases for reliability.
+- Testing: benefit from a well-tested library with numerous test cases for reliability.
-Derive macros: Clean and readable thanks to darling crate
+- Derive macros: Clean and readable thanks to darling crate

 ## Complex types

-Dates and Times: Parse chrono::DateTime and chrono::NaiveDateTime types, allowing you to easily work with dates and times directly from your environment variables.
+- Dates and Times: Parse chrono::DateTime and chrono::NaiveDateTime types, allowing you to easily work with dates and times directly from your environment variables.

-Durations: Parse duration from environment variables in human-readable formats, such as "1h", "30m", or "15s".
+- Durations: Parse duration from environment variables in human-readable formats, such as "1h", "30m", or "15s".

-URLs: Parse url::Url to handle and validate URLs from your environment variables, ensuring they are well-formed and valid.
+- URLs: Parse url::Url to handle and validate URLs from your environment variables, ensuring they are well-formed and valid.

-Regex Patterns: Parse regex::Regex to validate or match patterns directly from environment variables, allowing for dynamic regular expressions.
+- Regex Patterns: Parse regex::Regex to validate or match patterns directly from environment variables, allowing for dynamic regular expressions.

-File Paths: Parse std::path::PathBuf to work with file and directory paths, providing flexibility in file system operations.
+- File Paths: Parse std::path::PathBuf to work with file and directory paths, providing flexibility in file system operations.

-Byte Sizes: Parse sizes like "10KB", "5MB", or "1GB" into u64 representing bytes, useful for memory-related configurations.
+- Byte Sizes: Parse sizes like "10KB", "5MB", or "1GB" into u64 representing bytes, useful for memory-related configurations.

-JSON Values: Parse serde_json::Value for scenarios where you need to handle arbitrary JSON data from environment variables.
+- JSON Values: Parse serde_json::Value for scenarios where you need to handle arbitrary JSON data from environment variables.

-Collections:

-- Parse std::collections::HashMap, std::collections::BTreeMap, and std::collections::HashSet directly from environment variables, key-value pairs are separated by ";", with each key and value separated by "=".
+- Collections: Parse std::collections::HashMap, std::collections::BTreeMap, and std::collections::HashSet directly from environment variables, key-value pairs are separated by ";", with each key and value separated by "=".
-- Parse Vec<T> from environment variables, values can be separated by commas, allowing you to handle lists of items easily.
+- Vec parse from environment variables, values can be separated by commas, allowing you to handle lists of items easily.

-EnvMap: Parse variables with a common prefix into a HashMap.
+- EnvMap: Parse variables with a common prefix into a HashMap.

 ## Macro attributes